HINDRANCES TO TRUE SPIRITUAL GROWTH (Part 1)

 However, the young believer must not stay on the milk of the word forever.
 He must desire and go for solid food of the Word of God.

 Many believers are not growing steadily in the faith today because their pastors continually serve them the milk and not the solid food – they are only taught the elementary principles of God’s revelation (Heb.
 5:12-14).

-It is indeed high time you changed your spiritual diet!
+It is indeed time to change your spiritual diet!

 13 For everyone who partakes only of milk is unskilled in the word of righteousness, for he is a babe.